moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 Planning and Executing a MTC Task
 ---------------------------------

-Planning MTC task will return a MoveItErrorCode.
+Planning an MTC task will return a ``MoveItErrorCode``.
+Refer :moveit_msgs_codedir:`here<msg/MoveItErrorCodes.msg>` to identity the different error types.
+If planning succeeds, expect the plan function to return `moveit_msgs::msg::MoveItErrorCodes::SUCCESS`.

 .. code-block:: c++